bear-metal/bear-metal/source/_posts/2015-02-20-rails-garbage-collection-tuning-approaches.markdown

 ## Process lifecycle events

-A few events are important during the lifetime of a process for the tuner to gain valuable insights into how well the Garbage Collector is working and how to further optimise it.
+Let's have a look at a few events that are important during the lifetime of a process.
+They help the tuner to gain valuable insights into how well the garbage collector is working and how to further optimize it.
 They all hint at how the heap changes and what triggered a GC cycle.

+How many mutations happened for example while

+* processing a request
-How many mutations happened for example while processing a request, between booting the app and processing a request, during the lifetime of the application etc.
+* between booting the app and processing a request
+* during the lifetime of the application?

 ### When it booted

-When the application is ready to start doing work.
-For Rails application, this is typically when the  app has been fully loaded in Production, ready to serve requests, to accept background work etc. All source files have been loaded and most resources acquired.
+*When the application is ready to start doing work.* For Rails application, this is typically when the app has been fully loaded in production, ready to serve requests, ready to accept background work, etc. All source files have been loaded and most resources acquired.

 ### When processing started

-At the start of a unit of work.
-Typically the start of a HTTP request, when a background job has been popped off a queue, the start of a test case or any other type of processing that is the primary purpose of running the process.
+*At the start of a unit of work.* Typically the start of an HTTP request, when a background job has been popped off a queue, the start of a test case or any other type of processing that is the primary purpose of running the process.

 ### When processing ended

-At the end of a unit of work.
-Typically the end of a HTTP request, when a background job has been popped off a queue, the end of a test case or any other type of processing that is the primary purpose of running the process.
+*At the end of a unit of work.* Typically the end of a HTTP request, when a background job has been popped off a queue, the end of a test case or any other type of processing that is the primary purpose of running the process.

 ### When it terminated